thecoshman/http/README.md

 cargo install https
 ```

-Which will install `http` in the folder where all other binaries go.
+Which will install `http` and `httplz` (identical, disable one or another if they clash) in the folder where all other binaries go.

 If, however, you're not a Rust developer, but you have `sh`-like shell, you can use an installer (works on Windows and Linux):